 Another strategy is to look at what the prominent thought leaders in your field are writing about.
-If that content is bringing in engagement, then you can add those topics to your own list of content ideas.
+If that content is bringing in engagement, then you can add those topics to your own list of B2B content marketing ideas.

 How do you develop a content strategy with relevance at its center?

-One thing about creating a B2B content strategy that’s informed by content relevance: you’ve got to revisit it regularly, and frequently, to make sure that the blog post you’ve got planned two months in advance is still looking like something your audience wants to hear about.
+One thing about creating a content strategy that’s informed by content relevance: you’ve got to revisit it regularly, and frequently, to make sure that the blog post you’ve got planned two months in advance is still looking like something your audience wants to hear about.

 This will obviously apply more to content that draws on things like industry news, trends, and current events more than content about your product or brand.

 Chances are that six months down the road, potential customers will still want content that answers their questions about your product, that illustrates the benefits it offers, and lets them know what they can expect from your brand.